Treaty of Monzón: Negotiations

 Urban VIII sent Cardinal Francesco Barberini, his nephew, as legate to Paris to seek peace in 1625; he was also authorized by Spain.
 He had the goals of stopping the fighting, compensation for insulting the Pope in Valtellina, and providing for the safety of the Catholics in the valley by not letting the Grisons regain control of the valley.
-After Barberini left without getting any response from Richelieu, Richelieu told the king to summon an Assembly of the Notables at Fontainebleau.
+After Barberini left without getting any response from Richelieu, Richelieu told the King to summon an Assembly of Notables at Fontainebleau.
 Richelieu spoke in favor of an advantageous peace—the wide majority agreed with him.

 Eventually, the Pope raised another 6000 troops to retake Valtellina.
 This led the Count du Fargis, the French ambassador to Madrid, to conclude peace quickly with the Spanish on 1 January 1626.
 Richelieu dismissed this treaty and a new one was signed at Monçon, Aragon, on 3 March 1626.

 Terms

 The treaty provided for the Grisons to rule over Valtellina.
 However, it made it so that no religion other than Roman Catholicism was allowed in the valley.
 Also, the Valtellina people could elect their own magistrates and judges, though subject to the approval of the Grisons.
 Forts in Valtellina also had to be razed.
 Lastly, the Valtellina people had to pay the Grisons an annual tribute to be agreed on later.

 The other major consequence of the treaty was to grant equal rights to the passes to both France and Spain.
 Although on the face of it this was a balanced outcome it was in effect a major victory for Spain, as it meant that the Spanish Road running from Milan through the Valtelline to Tyrol could be reopened, enabling Spanish armies to travel freely between Italy and Northern Europe again.

-The reopening of the Spanish Road enabled Spain to maintain its war in the Low Countries for another twenty years, and also had a crucial impact effect on the course of the Thirty Years War, as it enabled the Spanish to rush troops to Germany in the mid-1630s and thereby arrest the seemingly inexorable string of Swedish victories in the first part of that decade (notably by the First Battle of Nördlingen; the Spanish army which won this victory had reached Germany by marching up the Spanish Road).
+The reopening of the Spanish Road enabled Spain to maintain its war in the Low Countries for another twenty years, and also had a crucial impact effect on the course of the Thirty Years War, as it enabled the Spanish to rush troops to Germany in the mid-1630s and thereby arrest the seemingly inexorable string of Swedish victories in the first part of that decade (notably by the Battle of Nördlingen; the Spanish army which won this victory had reached Germany by marching up the Spanish Road).